-This position is based at Palmerston North Hospital, a 350 bed hospital in the city of Palmerston North, Manawatu, a city in the Lower North Island of New Zealand.
-Palmerston North Hospital is a secondary hospital and offers most medical and surgical specialities with the exception of Cardiothoracic, Plastic and Neurosurgery.
-The hospital serves a local population of 170,000 but is the base for a regional head and neck oncology service which has responsibility for a population of 550,000 and draws patients from Whanganui, Taranaki, and Hawke’s Bay.
+These positions are based at Palmerston North Hospital, a 350 bed secondary care hospital which offers most medical and surgical specialties with the exception of Cardiothoracic, Plastic and Neurosurgery.
+The hospital serves a local population of 180,000 but is the centre of the regional head and neck oncology service with responsibility for a population of 550,000.

-The collegial relationships between departments are strong and consultation with other specialist is easy, either formally with multidisciplinary meetings or informally as required.
-There is an active postgraduate medical society and there are excellent clinical library facilities.
-The Otorhinolaryngology department currently participates in fortnightly radiology and head and neck MDT meetings and monthly thyroid MDT and pathology meetings.
-The department hosts a monthly half day regional CDP meeting with otorhinolaryngologists attending from Whanganui, Taranaki and Hawke’s Bay.
+The Otorhinolaryngology department currently participates in fortnightly Head and Neck MDT and radiology meetings and monthly thyroid MDT and pathology meetings.
+It also hosts a monthly half day CDP meeting with otorhinolaryngologists attending from Whanganui, Taranaki and Hawke’s Bay.

-To be eligible for this position you must be either registered or able to gain registration with the Medical Council of New Zealand and have a specialist qualification in otolaryngology that is recognised by the Royal Australasian College of Surgeons (Otolaryngology/Head and Neck) as suitable for Vocational Registration in New Zealand. (www.mcnz.co.nz for further information).
+To be eligible for this position you must be either registered or able to gain registration with the Medical Council of New Zealand and have a specialist qualification in Otolaryngology that is recognised by the Royal Australasian College of Surgeons (Otolaryngology/Head and Neck) as suitable for Vocational Registration in New Zealand.
+(Please see www.mcnz.co.nz

 MidCentral District Health Board is committed to ensuring that children and young people are safe from abuse and harm.
 As part of our commitment to children and young people, and in line with the Vulnerable Children Act 2014, appointment to positions that involve regular or overnight contact with children will include worker safety checks.
 These checks are in addition to the requirement to have a satisfactory police clearance.
 Further information will be provided to shortlisted candidates.
 More information about the Vulnerable Children Act 2014 is available from the Ministry of Vulnerable Children website.